Bowling Green, Ohio

 The Wood County Amateur Radio Club maintains open repeaters that use the club's call sign - K8TIH.
 All of our repeaters are open to all properly licensed Amateur Radio operators.
 We ask those who make use of our repeaters to consider supporting the club by becoming a member.
 Our nets can be found on Meeting & Events.

-Our repeater system is located on the campus of BGSU in Bowling Green, Ohio about 20 miles south of Toledo, Ohio.
-It is a split-site repeater system with the receive site at Offenhauer West and the transmit site at the Administration Building.
+This is a split-site repeater system with the receive site at Offenhauer West and the transmit site at the Administration Building.
 The antennas are located about 150 feet above ground level with approximately 50 watts transmitter output per band.
-These repeaters are linked together.
+These repeaters are linked together full-time.

 A PL of 67.0 Hz is required to access the repeater and is broadcast by the repeater for Tone Squelch operation.